mauroalfaro/item-stock-batch/README.md

 - Starting the app will trigger the import job of the csv files located on the resources directory.
 Modifiy these files with the desired data that you want to import.
 - If any other instance of the import job was executed before, any new import run will wipe the data present on the db before writing new data.
 - Use the /importedData/items and /importedData/merchandise endpoints to check the data present on the database, using Swagger UI or Postman.
+(Swagger UI url is http://localhost:8080/swagger-ui.html).
 - You can check the logfiles for detailed import results.